Axora Announces Winner of Global Cost-Saving Technology Challenge

 About Minerva Intelligence Inc.

 Minerva Intelligence Inc. is a software development company based in Vancouver, Canada, with a subsidiary office in Darmstadt, Germany.
-Their proprietary technology is empowering organizations to make defensible decisions in the face of climate change.
+Their proprietary technology is empowering organisations to make defensible decisions in the face of climate change.

 Although Minerva’s applications focus on the search for critical metals and the assessment of physical climate risk, their technology has application in diverse industries and domains.